Talks and Events

 Frank, unflinching and threaded with unexpected humour, Mouthpiece takes a look at two different sides of a city that exist in ignorance of one another, and asks whether it’s possible to tell someone else’s story without exploiting them along the way.

-From the award winning writer of Beats (Soho Theatre, and soon to be released as a motion picture), directed by former Traverse Theatre Artistic Director Orla O’Loughlin.
+From the award-winning writer of Beats (Soho Theatre, and soon to be released as a motion picture), directed by former Traverse Theatre Artistic Director Orla O’Loughlin.

-Note: Contains frequent strong language, descriptions of violence, scenes of sexual nature and references to suicide.
+Note: Contains frequent strong language, descriptions of violence, scenes of a sexual nature and references to suicide.
 Strictly no latecomers.
 No re-admittance.